Updated for Version 2.8

 Rosaria / Kaeya / Kazuha / Xingqiu Rotation

-In this team, Rosaria uses N1CD – essentially, 1 Normal Attack, Followed by a Charge Attack, whose ending animation is canceled by a dash.
-This is done by performing a click and hold for the N1C combo, then dashing as soon as the Charge Attack connects.
+In this team, Rosaria uses N1CD – essentially, 1 Normal Attack, followed by a Charged Attack, whose ending animation is canceled by a dash.
+This is done by performing a click and hold for the N1C combo, then dashing as soon as the Charged Attack connects.

 Although Quickswap Freeze will eventually outscale this team with investment into other team members—due to Rosaria’s somewhat lackluster Normal and Charged Attacks, and how poorly Chongyun’s personal damage scales with investment—this team is a cheap alternative that performs just as well if not better than Quickswap Freeze if a player does not currently have the resources to invest into characters beside Rosaria.